The equilibrium and dynamical cumulants of QCD chiral order parameter with parametric Landau free energy: non-equilibrium cumulants

-The dynamical behavior of the cumulants can be understood from the equilibrium cumulants by considering the memory effects.
-Let us define an effective temperature where the equilibrium expectation of the sigma field, $\kappa_1$, equals to the dynamical $\kappa_1$ on the freeze-out line.
-The effective temperature lines for different relaxation rates are shown in the lower r.h.s. subfigure of Fig.\,\ref{cumus}.
-The equilibrium cumulants $\kappa_2$-$\kappa_4$ on the effective temperature lines, approximately reflect the sign of the dynamical cumulants in Fig.\,\ref{dyn-effect2}.
-Specifically, for $\kappa_3$, when the relaxation rate is large, say $\tau_{\rm{rel}} =0.2 ~\rm{fm}$, the effective temperature in the crossover region is basically below the phase transition line ($\eta_1 <0$), while in the FOPT region, it is still above the phase transition line ($\eta_1 >0$), leading to a positive dynamical $\kappa_3$.
-For $\kappa_4$, when $\tau_{\rm{rel}} =0.1 ~\rm{fm}$, the effective temperature falls into the negative kurtosis region; when $\tau_{\rm{rel}} =0.2 ~\rm{fm}$ ($\tau_{\rm{rel}} =0.05 ~\rm{fm}$), the effective temperature line crosses the right (left) sign-change line of the kurtosis.
-In general, the memory effect in the FOPT region is more significant than that in the crossover region (i.e. the cumulants record earlier information).
-This is due to the barrier in the free energy in the FOPT region.
+The dynamical behaviors of the cumulants can be understood from the equilibrium cumulants by considering the memory effects.
+Let us define an effective freeze-out temperature (for each chemical potential) where the equilibrium expectation of the $\sigma$ field, $\kappa_1$, equals to the dynamical $\kappa_1$ on the freeze-out point.
+The effective freeze-out lines for different relaxation rates are shown in the bottom-right subfigure of Fig.\,\ref{cumus} (The dashed red, green and blue lines).
+From the equilibrium cumulants $\kappa_2$-$\kappa_4$ on the effective freeze-out lines, we can approximately read the sign of the non-equilibrium cumulants in Fig.\,\ref{dyn-effect2}.
+Specifically, for $\kappa_3$, when the relaxation rate is large, say $\tau_{\rm{rel}} =0.2 ~\rm{fm}$, the effective freeze-out line in the crossover region is basically at the left side of the phase transition line ($\eta_1 <0$), while in the first order phase transition region, it is still at the right side of the phase transition line ($\eta_1 >0$), leading to a positive dynamical $\kappa_3$ (see $\kappa_3$ in Fig.\,\ref{cumus}).
+For $\kappa_4$, when $\tau_{\rm{rel}} =0.1 ~\rm{fm}$, the effective freeze-out line falls into the negative $\kappa_4$ region; when $\tau_{\rm{rel}} =0.2 ~\rm{fm}$ ($\tau_{\rm{rel}} =0.05 ~\rm{fm}$), the effective freeze-out line crosses the right sign-change line of the $\kappa_4$ in $\eta_1$-$\eta_2$ plane (see $\kappa_4$ in Fig.\,\ref{cumus}).
+In general, the memory effects in the first order phase transition region is more significant than that in the crossover region (i.e. the cumulants record earlier information at larger $\mu$), which is because in the first order phase transition region, the barrier in the free energy strongly delays the dynamical evolution of the $\sigma$ field.